kodychik/e2echat/README.md

-# Spring boot chat application
+# e2echat

+## Encrypted chat app with sentiment analysis capabilities build with Springboot and Websockets